waawal/cashkam-meta/api/internal/docs/index.rst

 :Info: See `cashkam-backend <http://git.massforstroel.se/cashkam-backend>`_ for the latest source.
 :Author: Daniel Waardal <daniel@massforstroel.se>

 This is the internal documentation of the REST-like API for communication between the various frontends and the CashKamera backend.
+The default format for values returned is `application/json`.

 ..  note::
     This API is subject to change until first Beta release.